Table of Contents

 So how can you find relief from hypertonic muscles?
 These muscles are stuck in their shortened position, which can cause a lot of pain when you try to return to other daily activities.

-Here are three ways you can find relief from hypertonic muscles from home!
+Here are three natural remedies for tight muscles that can help you find relief from hypertonic muscles from home!

 Stretching the tight muscles that have acclimated to being in a shortened position is one of the first things you can do to alleviate hypertonicity.